daveho/CloudCoderWebsite/index.md

 you can request an account on our [demo server](demo.html).

 The [CloudCoder wiki](https://github.com/cloudcoderdotorg/CloudCoder/wiki)
 is where the CloudCoder documentation lives.
+We also have a [blog](http://cloudcoderdotorg.github.org/) where we post updates from time to time.